Best Crypto Cards in Israel (2026)

 Supported Exchanges & Wallets in Israel

-Crypto.com provides CRO-staking metal tiers with Icy White at 4% and crypto cards with lounge access at Ben Gurion.
-Kolo provides the highest free cashback at 5% BTC with $0 annual fee and 0% FX, appealing to Israel's technically sophisticated user base.
+Crypto.com Icy provides CRO-staking metal tiers with Icy White at 4% and crypto cards with lounge access at Ben Gurion.
+Kolo provides 2% BTC cashback with $0 annual fee and 0% FX, appealing to Israel's technically sophisticated user base that wants free BTC rewards without staking.

 Domestically, Bits of Gold (founded 2013, Bank of Israel licensed) and eToro are Israel's most established crypto platforms.
+Bits of Gold now also has regulatory approval for BILS, a shekel-backed stablecoin operating under a limited supervised rollout.
 Coinmama, also Israeli-founded, focuses on retail purchases.
 None of these offer Visa/Mastercard spending cards.
 Israeli users must rely on globally available issuers for card products.

 KAST and RedotPay cover the simpler stablecoin-spend end of the market: load USDC, keep the tax treatment clean, and use them for everyday card spend or travel.

-xPlace caters to Israel's active self-custody community.
+Payy caters to Israel's active self-custody community, adding zero-knowledge privacy on every transaction.
 Given that Israel produced StarkWare, Fireblocks, and Zengo, controlling private keys is not a niche preference here but a baseline expectation among a large portion of the tech-sector population.

-What is missing: No Israeli-founded company currently combines a locally licensed crypto exchange with a Visa/Mastercard spending card.
-Bits of Gold has the regulatory license, and eToro has the global user base, but neither has moved into the card space.
+What is missing: No Israeli-founded company currently combines a locally licensed crypto exchange, a shekel stablecoin, and a Visa/Mastercard spending card.
+Bits of Gold now has both local regulatory credentials and BILS, while eToro has the global user base, but neither has moved into the card space.
 Until one of them does, globally available issuers are the only option.

 Written by SpendNode Editorial